Qantas94Heavy/qantas94heavy.github.io/selfevaluation.md

 **Q: What is hard for you?**

 A: I find it hard in situations where I'm asked to do something without knowing what is expected from the person asking for the job to be completed.
+Attempting to predict exactly what someone else wants without having a basic idea of what they require is not exactly my cup of tea.

 ### Skills – learning style

 **Q: What is you learning style?
 Give examples of when you learn the best.**

-A: I prefer to see things being done or to read about how it's done.
+A: I prefer to see things being done or to read about how it's done, it's much more clear exactly what goes where and how everything fits together.
+I also don't mind learning by practising, though it would be good to have a bit of guidance if I'm doing that.

-### Accomplishments

-**Q: What accomplishments am I most proud of?**

-In 2008, I was awarded a medal in the EAA UNSW

-What have I learned from my accomplishments?

 <!--
 Weaknesses